What Are the Health Benefits of Marine Collagen Supplementation?

 In all, there are twenty-eight types of collagen, but we’re focusing on two.
 Type 2 we’ve seen is for joints and bones.
 But if you want younger, healthier-looking skin, you’ll need Type 1.
 And that will require a boat.
 So grab your fishing gear and head to the high seas.
 Or keep reading.

-- Hydrate and firm your skin, bringing back elasticity
+- Skin Hydration to firm your skin, bringing back elasticity

 - Minimize the appearance of wrinkles or prevent future ones